 Every effort will be made to protect the privacy of all individuals throughout all phases of the complaint and resolution process.
 Information about complaints or inquiries will be maintained in confidence to the fullest extent possible.
 However, an investigation will generally include interviewing necessary parties and coordination when necessary with relevant offices.

 In responding to complaints, the AAO will take appropriate action to provide remedies and protect the privacy of all those involved to the fullest extent possible.
 The AAO will instruct the parties and all other affected persons that the complaint investigation procedure is best able to achieve a mutually acceptable agreement for resolution of the complaint when confidentiality is not breached.
 Once breached, it will make it difficult for the AAO to successfully conclude the complaint investigation process to the satisfaction of the complainant.
 Additionally, Federal law prohibits retaliation.
 Adverse action taken against any individual who files a complaint, or who assists or participates in any manner in an investigation proceeding, or hearing is against the law.

 The complainant and respondent will receive a preliminary report summarizing the complaint and the initial findings of fact.

 In addition, the Affirmative Action Office may determine that a specific complaint of unlawful discrimination or harassment is of such a serious or potentially criminal nature that the investigative steps outlined in this process should be accelerated or eliminated.
-This determination, if made, shall be communicated to the Human Resources Office for appropriate action, which may include the initiation of disciplinary and/or other action.
+This determination, if made, shall be communicated to the Human Resources or Student Conduct Office for appropriate action, which may include the initiation of disciplinary and/or other action.